Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 ---
-title: Health Check
+title: Readiness Check
 content_type: tutorial
 ---

 This tutorial will guide you through the process of using the Node Readiness Endpoint, which provides a reliable and simple way to determine if Kong is ready to serve user requests.

-The health check endpoint returns a `200 OK` response when Kong is ready, or a `503 Service Temporarily Unavailable` response when it's not.
+The readiness check endpoint returns a `200 OK` response when Kong is ready, or a `503 Service Temporarily Unavailable` response when it's not.
 This is useful for load balancers and other tools that need to monitor the readiness of Kong instances.

-Note that the readiness endpoint does not return detailed node health information such as the amount of memory Kong node is using.
+Note that the readiness endpoint does not return detailed node readiness information such as the amount of memory Kong node is using.
 You might want to check out the [`/status` API](/gateway/{{page.kong_version}}/admin-api/#retrieve-node-status) as well.

 ## Prerequisites